Do You Have Room for Jesus this Christmas?

 How to Make Room for Jesus this Christmas

 - The government.
 Separation of church and state was meant to keep the government out of the church, not the church out of government.
 Jesus has been shut out of every aspect of our government today.
 Speaking of His birth, Isaiah 9:6 says, “And the government will rest on His shoulders.”

-Our thoughts.
+- Your thoughts.
 Jesus wants to be in control of our thoughts.
 The Bible says we are to bring every thought into captivity to the obedience of Christ (2 Corinthians 10:5).

-Our finances.
-It could be you allow Jesus into every realm of your life except your finances.
-Someone once said, “If God has your pocket book He has your heart.”
-This makes sense because finances seem to control most areas of our life.
+- Your finances.
+Maybe you allow Jesus into every part of your life except your finances.
+If God has your money, He has your heart.
+Finances typically control most areas of our life.
 Are you putting God first in your finances?
-Malachi 3:8-10)?
-By the way, your tithe belongs to the place (storehouse) you are getting spiritually fed.
+Malachi 3:8-10 says our tithe belongs to the place where we are being spiritually fed.

 - Your free time.
 Jesus also wants to be part of our leisure time.
 Like everything else in life, you can invite Him into your times of fun.
 He wants us to enjoy life.

 Ask the Holy Spirit to search your heart and show you where He may not be reigning on the throne of your life.
 If you have never committed your life to Jesus, ask Him into your heart right now.
 Maybe you made a commitment to Him, but you’ve shut Him out of your life to some degree.
 Ask Him to be Lord of your life again.
 He’s knocking and waiting for you to let Him in.
 What better time than Christmas to make room for Jesus in your life?

 Prayer: Lord Jesus, come into my heart, forgive me of my sins and for shutting you out of my life.
 I want you to reign on the throne of my heart from this day forward.
 I invite you to show me whenever I close you off from my life.
 Thank you Lord Jesus.
 In your name, amen!